 How to Grow and Harvest Fava Beans (Plus My Shelling Technique)

-I admit it — if fava beans weren’t so good for the soil, I likely wouldn’t grow them at all, edible or not.
+I admit it—if fava beans weren’t so darn useful as a cover crop you can also eat, I likely wouldn’t grow an entire bed of them, edible or not.
 Hidden inside those fat long pods are handfuls of delicious beans, but they make you work for it.
 Really work for it.
-Shelling the beans is a labor-intensive process, one that should…
+Shelling the beans is…

 Linda Ly